George F. Hoar: Political career

 Hoar was long noted as a fighter against political corruption.
 He campaigned for the rights of African Americans and Native Americans, which included the reusing of tribal lands for individual settlement of Native Americans.
 He was a strong advocate of the Dawes Act and allotment schemes which allocated communal tribal lands to individuals.
 He explained these views by comparing federal Indian relations to that of "a father to his son, or by a guardian to an insane ward..." - out of context.
 He opposed the Chinese Exclusion Act of 1882, describing it as "nothing less than the legalization of racial discrimination" He was a member of the Congressional Electoral Commission that settled the highly disputed 1876 U.S. presidential election.
 He authored the Presidential Succession Act of 1886.

 During the 1884 United States presidential election, Hoar expressed sharp anger at Mugwumps, Republicans who supported Bourbon Democrat Grover Cleveland over GOP nominee James G. Blaine; he asserted to a friend who supported Cleveland:

 Hoar argued in the Senate in favor of women's suffrage as early as 1886.
-Hoar was one of only seven senators, and one of only two Republican senators (along with Henry W. Blair of New Hampshire), to vote against the Edmunds–Tucker Act of 1887, which abolished women's suffrage in Utah after it had been a territorial right since 1870 (among other stipulations which were mainly aimed at eliminating Mormon polygamy and curbing the institutional power of the Church of Jesus Christ of Latter-day Saints there).
+He was one of only seven senators, and one of only two Republican senators (along with Henry W. Blair of New Hampshire), to vote against the Edmunds–Tucker Act of 1887, which abolished women's suffrage in Utah after it had been a territorial right since 1870 (among other stipulations which were mainly aimed at eliminating Mormon polygamy and curbing the institutional power of the Church of Jesus Christ of Latter-day Saints there).

-He was a consistent opponent of American imperialism.
+Hoar was a consistent opponent of American imperialism.
 He did not share his Senate colleagues' enthusiasm for American intervention in Cuba in the late 1890s.
 In December 1897, he met with Native Hawaiian leaders opposed to the annexation of their nation.
 He then presented the Kūʻē Petitions to Congress and helped to defeat President William McKinley's attempt to annex the Republic of Hawaii by treaty, though the islands were eventually annexed by means of joint resolution, called the Newlands Resolution.

-After the Spanish–American War, Hoar became one of the Senate's most outspoken opponents of the imperialism of the McKinley administration.
+After the Spanish–American War, Hoar became one of the Senate's most outspoken opponents of the imperialism of the McKinley and Roosevelt administrations.
 He denounced the Philippine–American War and called for independence for the Philippines in a three-hour speech in the Senate, saying:

+By this time, one of his strongest opponents on the pro-imperialist side was his fellow Massachusetts senator Henry Cabot Lodge, who was a leading advocate for the Treaty of Paris.